-Remo's original Weatherking® drumheads have set the industry standard for over 55 years.
+Remo's original Weatherking® drumheads have set the industry standard for over 60 years.
 Remo was the first to use Mylar®, a polyester film made by DuPont, to create drumheads that were unusually durable, inexpensive, and weather-resistant.
 The Weatherking® design is unparalleled in achieving the fullest frequency spectrum of pitch, tone and consistency.
-Their full rich, tones have made these classic Weatherking® heads the worldwide leader since their 1957 introduction.
+Their full, rich tones have made classic Weatherking® heads the worldwide leader since their introduction in 1957.

-In 1957, DuPont® was making a number of predominantly thinner films, and only three thicknesses of mylar film were suitable for drumheads; 7.5 mil, 5 mil and 3 mil.
-The original Weatherking® drumhead was made from the 7.5 mil thickness, eventually named the Diplomat®.
+In 1957, DuPont® was making a number of predominantly thinner films, and only three thicknesses of Mylar® film were suitable for drumheads: 7.5-mil, 5-mil and 3-mil.
+The original Weatherking® drumhead was made from the 7.5-mil thickness, eventually named the Diplomat®.
 The playing style of the day was much lighter, especially for jazz and concert applications, and this film was able to withstand these playing conditions.
-The 3 mil thickness became Remo’s Snare Side Ambassador® head.
-Mounting two plys together resulted in the Ambassador®, (7.5 + 3 mil), and the Emperor®, (7.5 + 7.5 mil).
-By mid-1958, all three of these heads were known by their given name and were in production, filling orders.
+The 3-mil thickness became Remo’s Snare Side Ambassador® head.

-For more than 50 years, Remo has been consistently breaking new ground in the drumhead industry.
+For more than 60 years, Remo has been consistently breaking new ground in the drumhead industry.
 Ever since we led the industry in the 1960's to standardize drumhead sizes, we've been at the forefront when it comes to crafting, designing and manufacturing drumheads.
 Because of our technologically advanced R&D on all things drum, we continue to break new ground in developing new technologies to meet the discriminating demands of the world's top drummers.
 We’re drummers, too, and so we will never stop searching and improving to give drummers the world over as many possibilities to find their own sound.